 They Cannot Build Trust

+Many patients experience dental anxiety.
 A compassionate conversation, reassurance during treatment, and personalized communication remain essential parts of quality dental care.

 Human Oversight Remains Essential